impresso/eldorado/_pages/venue.md

 - [SwissTech hotel](), right next to the campus, at the metro station.

-  CHF 139.- per room per night for a single occupation business room with breakfast  (additional tourist tax per day CHF 3.50).
-[More information soon]
+  CHF 125.- per room per night for a single or double occupation business room *without* breakfast, which comes at an additional cost of CHF 14-. (additional tourist tax per day CHF 3.50).
+Booking is to be made via [email](mailto:sth@epfl.ch) or directly [online](http://www.swisstech-hotel.com/) with the code "Eldorado" <u>until March 10, 2020</u>.

 - [Hotel des Voyageurs]([www.voyageurs.ch](http://www.voyageurs.ch/)), in Lausanne down-town.